 The drug product is manufactured through a process comprised of mixing, tableting, film-coating, and packaging/labeling.
-The drug process control parameters and control values are defined in the drug processes.
+Second is identified as the critical step, and in-process control parameters and control values are defined in Second, and Second processes.

 2.2.2.3 Control of drug product